bschwarz/bschwarz.github.io/resume.md

 ***

 ## Overview

-I like solving problems, big and small.
-More importantly, I like finding the most elegant, creative and effective solution to a problem (perhaps this is why Design Thinking resonates with me).
-I've been like this for as long as I can remember, even as a kid working with my dad's tools.
-Nowadays I use my math, engineering and software background as tools to solve problems.
-I have used these tools in different roles, from sales engineering, system engineering, operations, software and architect roles.
-There's nothing quite like the satisfaction you get when your team solves a complex problem elegantly.
-This is what I like, and this is what I believe I do well.

-Here's an overview of my experience:
 * Well-rounded and can effectively adapt to different environments, concepts, and technologies.
 * Variety of roles in software engineering/design, system/solution engineering, sales engineering, consulting, testing, and technical project management.
 * Clear, in-depth understanding of mobile and IT network architectures.